 The very least you must do for a home lawn is mow it, and poor mowing is the very first problem that needs to be addressed if you want to give your lawn a chance to be healthy.
 Poor mowing leads to poor color, weeds, crabgrass, disease, thatch, and invasion of undesirable grasses into your lawn.
 If you are mowing incorrectly, shifting to a proper mowing technique will give you a better looking lawn in a matter of weeks.

 To understand how to mow a lawn properly, you need an understanding of what is going on with the lawn first–then everything gets easy!

 The first thing you should know is that grass is a plant that makes its own food in the leaf blades.
 The importance of that piece of information cannot be overstated, because every time you mow your lawn you are cutting off some of the “food factory” of the grass.
-Lawn fertilizers like our All-In-One for Lawns, provides some of the raw materials to help plants make their food.
+Lawn fertilizers like our LAWN FORCE 5, provides some of the raw materials to help plants make their food.
 When the food factory in the leaf blades is devastated by improper mowing, all plant energy goes towards rebuilding the food factory.
 Nothing else happens until it is fixed.